mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **70 minutes**

-No licence so no driving to a trailhead; no problem as I am happy to run from my doorstep.
 I headed out on my Helmcken route with the idea of adding a few more undulations.
 Today was mostly cloudy and a humid, 15&#8451;.
 I had a packet of _"Macha Latté"_ flavoured ReKarb at the 40 minute mark; that tasted and sat with me ok.
 I felt comfortable through the first 60 minutes and I started to feel a bout of heavy legs for the last 10 minutes.
 My coach nailed the right run for this day.

 <!---->